UnorthodoxThing/frontend-cool-features/custom-audio-player/custom-audio-player-01/README.md

 Pause Icon Button:
         <svg viewBox="0 0 56 56" preserveAspectRatio="xMidYMid meet" fill="none"><path fill="#FFFFFF" d="M14,44.3333333 L23.3333333,44.3333333 L23.3333333,11.6666667 L14,11.6666667 L14,44.3333333 Z M32.6666667,11.6666667 L32.6666667,44.3333333 L42,44.3333333 L42,11.6666667 L32.6666667,11.6666667 Z"></path><polygon points="0 0 56 0 56 56 0 56"></polygon></svg>

+* radix

+Radix is a Latin word for "root".
+Root can be considered a synonym for base, in the arithmetical sense.

+e.g.

+2 is Binary numeral system.

+8 is Octal system.

+10 is Decimal system.

 ## Developer's Notes

 I would have considered writing for older browser support, but the `audio` element doesn't exist till IE9.